selketjah/selketjah.github.io/_posts/2019-10-17-what-is-a-decision.md

 An option is defined here as something that will lead to a different future, which makes a lot of sense.
 If all your options have the same outcome, it doesn't matter which one you pick.
 When it doesn't matter which one you pick, you don't have a decision to make.

 All three also give an indication that you have to boil the options down to one.
 So, this implies that there is always more than one option available.
-This is true when you think about it in this way: not making a decision is always an option.
+This is true when you think about it in this way: not making a decision, is a decision.
 We will get more into this in part II, making quality decisions

 ### Irrevocable allocation of resources